 Pumpkins are one of the most iconic symbols of cooler weather, and of holiday gatherings in North America.
-Pumpkin pie is one of my favourite desserts and considerably healthy, too, so I will happily make something a bit unexpected with the same flavour and health benefits but none of the gluten.
+Pumpkin pie is one of my favorite desserts and considerably healthy, too, so I will happily make something a bit unexpected with the same flavor and health benefits but none of the gluten.

-This ice cream has all the flavour and creaminess of pumpkin pie, can be made ahead, requires no baking, and is gluten-free.
-Using real pumpkin and the best quality Flora Pumpkin Seed Oil makes for an extra special treat with great nutritional value.
+This ice cream has all the flavor and creaminess of pumpkin pie, can be made ahead, requires no baking, and is gluten-free.
+Using real pumpkin and the best quality Hydro-Therm® Pumpkin Oil makes for an extra special treat with great nutritional value.